-Your brought forward landcare and water facility tax offset has to be successively reduced by any unused net exempt income derived in the year the tax offset arose and any subsequent year - provided you had a taxable income in that year.
+Your brought-forward landcare and water facility tax offset must be successively reduced by any unused net exempt income derived in the year the tax offset arose and any subsequent year - provided you had a taxable income in that year.
 Unused net exempt income is any net exempt income left after deducting any tax losses of earlier income years from that year's net exempt income.
-Exempt income is explained on pages 111-13 in TaxPack 2010.
+Exempt income is explained on pages 111-13 in TaxPack 2011.

-If you have unused net exempt income and you had taxable income this year you must reduce your brought forward landcare and water facility tax offset by 30 cents for every dollar of unused net exempt income.
+If you have unused net exempt income and you had taxable income this year you must reduce your brought-forward landcare and water facility tax offset by 30 cents for every dollar of unused net exempt income.

 If you do not have any unused net exempt income, go to Completing this item below.
-If you have unused net exempt income, phone the Business Infoline (see the inside back cover) for more information on how to calculate the brought forward landcare and water facility tax offset.
+If you have unused net exempt income, phone 13 28 66 for more information on how to calculate the brought-forward landcare and water facility tax offset.

-Your notice of assessment for the year ending 30 June 2009
+Your notice of assessment for the year ending 30 June 2010